 Arch 504 - Core Design Studio IV

-While understanding that architecture acts as part of a larger culture of thinking and making, the studio will explore the design of a clearly articulated architectural proposal for a campus project in the city of Istanbul.
-By exploring inherent tools and methods of architecture, students will be expected to demonstrate conceptual/critical thinking and analytical rigor, giving equal importance both to speculative and pragmatic aspects of the project articulated through the production of detailed drawings and models that are coordinated into a final review presentation.
-The studio emphasis is on architecture’s ability to construct alternative worlds through a constant dialogue established between the external systems of urbanism (material and cultural context), and the internal organization of the building and institution.
-Through a careful calibration, each student’s thesis is directed toward the articulation of a particular relationship between urban-scale systems, program and form through the potentials and limits of architectural thinking.
+As the last of a four-semester sequence of core design studios, ARCH 504 prolongs the exploration of disciplinary probes in architecture while introducing more compound relationships between architecture and urbanism.
+In their investigation of the intrinsic tools and methods of architecture, students will be expected to demonstrate conceptual/critical thinking and analytical rigor, giving equal importance to both speculative and pragmatic aspects of the project, articulated through the production of detailed drawings and models that are coordinated into a final review presentation.
+The studio focuses on architecture’s ability to construct alternative worlds through a constant dialogue between the external systems of urbanism and the internal organization of the building and institution.
+Each student’s thesis will be directed toward the articulation of a particular relationship between urban-scale systems, program and form with attention to the potentials and limits of architectural thinking.

 Arch 601 - Totalization